willkg/douglas/docs/deploy_cgi.rst

        % ./douglas.cgi test

-   If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section below, then ask for help on IRC or the users mailing list.
-More details in :ref:`project-details-and-contact`.
+   If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section below.

 If that does work, then try to run the CGI script from your